SnkTafy/BluetoothRC/README.md

 # BluetoothRC
 BluetoothRC is an android application for communicating and controlling arduino compatible boards.
 BluetoothRC, uses bluetooth shield for the communication between the android and the arduino and it simple sends over the arduino board all the input data necessary for the arduino application.

-- Android support
+- Android support<br>
-Add here whatever you want.
+The minimun android version must be KitKat.

-- Arduino support
+- Arduino support<br>
 The application was sucessfully tested in arduino nano, uno and mega.

 For more details about the application and how it works please read the manual.pdf file.